-- 2. Localizations of a ball and a goal: This module is responsible of retrieving the directions of the ball and goal as well as the approximate distance of the ball and goal. - 3.
-Strategies and decisions: To finish a competition, a rule based decision subsystem is developed according to different strategies.
+2. Localizations of a ball and a goal: This module is responsible of retrieving the directions of the ball

+- 3. Strategies and decisions: To finish a competition, a rule based decision subsystem is developed according to different strategies.
 In addition, a simple coordinated subsystem is further introduced to define the role of robots. - 4.
-Gait pattern generations: Several basic gait patterns such as "moving forward", "side-shifting", "rotating itself", "standing up from a fall", "backward walking", and so on are generated via a ARM 7 microcontroller.
+Gait pattern generations: Several basic gait patterns such as "moving forward", "side-shifting", "rotating itself", "standing up from a fall", "backward walking", and so on are generated via a AVR microcontroller.
 In the current version, the gait patterns may be generated from kinematics or on-site training modes.
 The use of mode is determined by different characteristics of the gaits. - 5.
 Acceleration data detection: A serial communication packet is decoded to retrieve the acceleration data so that the falling down situation can be detected. - 6.
-Motor control: Due to the uses of Robotis AX-12 RC servos, the motor control is implemented using a sequence of serial communication packet.
+Motor control: Due to the uses of Robotis Dynamixel RC servos, the motor control is implemented using a sequence of serial communication packet.